sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

     - We can hide the widgets on certain products, but it does not prevent the customer from checking out with Sezzle.
  * I want to hide widgets when a certain variant is selected.
     - If a customer attempts to checkout with Sezzle when purchasing a subscription item, they will be charged for the initial transaction, but Sezzle will not auto-charge the customer for each subsequent issuance.
- * I want to hide widgets below a certain price.
- * I want to hide widgets above a certain price.
+ * I want to hide widgets below and/or above a certain price.
     - It is recommended to update the widget text to reflect "on orders over X" instead of hiding the widgets.
-Not only does this provide transparency to the customer, but it may motivate upsell.
+Not only does this provide transparency to the customer and prevent confusion, but it may motivate upsell.
-    - Price thresholds should take into account the price of products and pre-Sezzle AOV.
+    - Price thresholds should take into account the price of products, pre-Sezzle AOV, and Sezzle credit limits.
     - Hiding the widgets outside of the price threshold does not prevent the customer from selecting Sezzle at checkout.
 Please reach out to Merchant Support to request a <i>gateway</i> minimum.
  * I want to test the widget on an unpublished theme.
     - The Chrome Extension provides a preview of the widget appearance.
 However, if you wish to test the widget performance across the entire site, the process is as follows: